To set up your FormsIntel configuration for HubSpot, you need the following:

 - Match field: The match field is the field that FormsIntel will use to match the contact and company data.
 This is always the field that contains the email address.

 - It's recommend that you hide these fields from the prospect's view, so that they can't see the fill behavior.
+Set these fields to hidden in HubSpot.

 - Do not make these fields required - if they are required but FormsIntel cannot fill them in, that will impact the form submission process.